 About the wine:

-An open, airy nose, with a finish that is more expansive than dynamic.
+An open, airy nose; the finish is broader than it is dynamic.
 Original.

 About the estate:

 Located on the Séoules hill, on the outskirts of Nice at an altitude of nearly 300 meters, the terraced vineyard benefits from sea mist that tempers the summer heat.
-After producing 47 vintages and establishing the reputation and renown of the Bellet appellation, Ghislain de Charnacé sold his 12-hectare vineyard in 2014 to the real estate management company La Française REM (which owns other vineyards).
-Considerable resources have been invested in restructuring the vineyard, under the leadership, since the summer of 2018, of Jean de Laître, a talented master winemaker also active in the Bordeaux region.
-An ultra-functional winery at the foot of the old chapel now allows for winemaking that is as closely tied to the terroir as possible.
+After producing 47 vintages and establishing the renown and reputation of the Bellet appellation, Ghislain de Charnacé sold his 12-hectare vineyard in 2014 to the real estate management company La Française REM (which owns other vineyards).
+Considerable resources have been invested in restructuring the vineyards, under the leadership, since the summer of 2018, of Jean de Laître, a talented winemaking expert who is also active in the Bordeaux region.
+A highly functional winery at the foot of the old chapel now allows for winemaking that is closely attuned to the terroir.
 A new style is emerging, with a reorganization of the portfolio into three tiers (entry-level wines, terroir wines, and exceptional “agnès” cuvées), promising a bright future for this historic estate.
-The latest vintages demonstrate this positive shift.
+The latest vintages reflect this positive shift.

 Guide Hachette des vins